Superintendent's Compendium

 a) Ice-skating is permitted on Constitution Gardens Lake when posted and is prohibited at all other times and in all other park areas.

-a) Cones, bases, goals, and other items left overnight will be impounded.
+a) Cones, bases, goals, and other items left overnight will be considered abandoned and impounded pursuant to 36 CFR § 2.22.

 b) Trash generated by sports or games, as well as equipment (including bases, cones, goals) must be picked up and removed from the park by the recreational users.

-b) In accordance with the Record of Determination, dated November 18, 2016, no cleats are allowed on the National Mall, however the wearing of cleats for sporting activities will be allowed on the East and West Potomac Parks and John F. Kennedy (JFK) Hockey Fields.
+b) In accordance with the Record of Determination, dated November 18, 2016, no cleats are allowed on the National Mall, however the wearing of cleats for sporting activities is allowed on the East and West Potomac Parks and John F. Kennedy (JFK) Hockey Fields.

-c) Digging, staking, or otherwise damaging turf is prohibited.
+c) Digging, staking, or otherwise damaging turf is prohibited other than pursuant to terms of a permit.

 d) No access to turf is allowed during frosts, saturated conditions, or conditions that would cause turf damage.
-In such conditions, a Record of Determination for a Short-Term Closure of a Portion of the National Mall will be put in place.
+In such conditions, a Record of Determination for a Short-Term Closure of a Portion of the National Mall will be put in place pursuant to 36 CFR § 1.5.
 Notice of the closure will occur through signage, fencing, red flags, posting on the Park’s website or in the Park Permit Office, or by ranger or officer on-site direction.
-Pursuant to 36 CFR.
-1.5(c), this Record of Determination is available to the public upon request.
-Violation is also prohibited.in accord with 36 CFR 7.96(b)(2) Wet grounds.
+Violation is prohibited in accord with 36 CFR 7.96(b)(2) Wet grounds.

 F) Significant Dates of National Commemoration and Remembrance.